Girls hoops: North Central nabs first MIC title since '08 with win over Lawrence North

 “You just can’t say enough about this group of girls — they’re special,” Ramey said.
 “But they know that, as great of a year as this has been, if we don’t get one of our goals, if we don’t get state, this group will be sad.
 Because they have one goal in mind and, again, not to take anything away from what they’ve accomplished, but they want that prize.”

 Follow IndyStar reporter Jordan J. Wilson on Twitter: @Wilsonable07.
-Email him at jordan.wilson@indystar.com .

 NORTH CENTRAL 73, LAWRENCE NORTH 53